3D Printing: Surface Finishing – Workshop Guide

 Avatar

 Do you know this feeling?
-The part is functionally great, but the layer lines are annoying.
-Matte surfaces, small blobs at the seams, support scars – you can see everything in the light.
-We regularly reach this exact point with customer parts.
-And yes: it also happened to us in the beginning that we sanded too roughly, sprayed the filler too thickly, or applied the paint too quickly.
+The part is functionally perfect, but the layer lines are annoying.
+Matte surfaces, small blobs at seams, support scars – in the light, you see everything.
+We regularly reach exactly this point with customer parts.
+And yes: It also happened to us in the beginning that we sanded too roughly, sprayed on too much filler, or applied the paint too quickly.
 Today, we work with a clear sequence that reliably delivers a clean finish in practice.

 The principle: From coarse to fine – in thin layers

-We work in cycles: Sanding → check → Filler/Putty → Sanding → Check → Paint → Clear coat.
+We work in cycles: Sand → check → filler/putty → sand → check → paint → clear coat.
 Apply thinly, don't skip anything.
-International guides recommend exactly this procedure with progressive grits and filler as a "leveling layer" – this aligns with our experience.
-(All3DP, MatterHackers, Prusa Blog, Fictiv)
+International guides recommend exactly this procedure with progressive grits and filler as a "leveling layer" – this aligns with our experience. ( All3DP, MatterHackers, Prusa Blog, Fictiv)

 Safety first: Wet sanding, dust mask (FFP2/N95), safety glasses, gloves.
-Ensure good ventilation or work outdoors when spraying.
+Ventilate well when spraying or work outdoors.

 Materials & Tools (Checklist)

-Carefully remove supports (side cutters, scalpel), briefly remove strings with hot air.
+Remove supports cleanly (side cutters, scalpel), briefly remove strings with hot air.
 Then break down problem areas with P120–P150.
-We always use a block on surfaces – fingers tend to sand hollows.
-For PETG, reduce sanding speed: the material tends to smear with friction.
+For surfaces, we always use a block – fingers tend to sand depressions.
+For PETG, reduce print speed: the material tends to smudge with friction.
 Wet sanding helps.

 Let's start with P120–P150.
-Sand across the layer direction so that ridges are not "milled" in.
-For large surfaces, be sure to use a block.
+Sand perpendicular to the layer direction so that ridges aren't "milled in".
+For large surfaces, definitely use a block.

 Step 2: Apply putty & filler correctly